ONSdigital/eq-questionnaire-runner/README.md

 These .pot files will then need to be translated.
 The translation process is documented in Confluence [here](https://collaborate2.ons.gov.uk/confluence/display/SDC/Translation+Process)

 Once we have the translated .po files they can be added to the source code and used by the application

----

-### Translating the schemas

-The schemas can be translated assuming `.po` files are available.
-This can be done through ```make translate``` and will be done automatically as part of the build process.

-If the .po file being added is a new po file it will also need to be added to the translate_schemas.py build script

 ## Environment Variables